Georgia And Ohio Face Intense Backlash For Their Anti-Abortion Laws

 Numerous polls in states such as Ohio show that more than 70 percent of its residents oppose the anti-abortion bill in its current form.
 Despite being unpopular, Republican lawmakers have not shied away from implementing the anti-abortion laws, leading to an intense backlash.
 For example, after the anti-abortion bill was passed in Georgia, three major Hollywood production companies vowed not to film in the state again, according to The Hollywood Reporter.
 The Wire and The Deuce creator David Simon, who runs Blown Deadline Productions, tweeted that the laws are discriminatory against women.

 “I can’t ask any female member of any film production with which I am involved to so marginalize themselves or compromise their inalienable authority over their own bodies.
 I must undertake production where the rights of all citizens remain intact,” he said.
-Similar pledges have been taken by other producers.

 The law Gov. Kemp signed in Georgia bans women from making their own health care decisions.
 It literally makes them criminals if they leave the state to seek the care they need.
 Health care decisions should be between patients and doctors.
 End of story.